Day 11 of the Unplugged Wilderness Trek started early and we were happily greeted with brilliant blue skies again.

 The climb up to the summit starts off pretty steep but is not too difficult.
 And, if you turn around, there are amazing views back down over the Tasiilaq Mountain Hut and its surroundings.
 It really is in the most incredible location!

-We climbed as a group up until a certain point, but then Maxime split us into 2 smaller parties to make the final climb to the top.
+We climbed as a group up until a certain point, but then Maxime split us into 2 smaller parties to make the final hike to the top.
 I waited in the second group soaking up the sunshine until he returned to collect us.

 As we began to climb, we understood his caution – both in splitting us into two groups now, and also in recommending we didn’t climb yesterday in the rain.
 It became an almost vertical scramble, where it was very easy to dislodge rocks and stones onto others coming up from below.
 Fewer people in the group, less likelihood this would happen, or that someone would get injured if it did.